 A key element of the Saint Joseph’s University mission is our commitment to lifelong learning.
-It’s a value we impart on our students and alumni and it underlines the development of our graduate programs and non-credit offerings.
+It’s a value we impart to our students and alumni and it underlies the development of our graduate programs and non-credit offerings.
 It's who we are.

 In this spirit, we offer the “Unlimited Learning” series — an opportunity for lifelong learners to engage with University experts and content through virtual events.

 The Future of Sports

 From little leagues to professional leagues to e-sports leagues, sports play a huge role in the lives of many Americans.
 Professional sports in the United States are a $500 billion dollar industry.
 In early March, sport and entertainment industries were some of the first to announce closing in response to the coronavirus pandemic.
 As fans eagerly await the return of sports, industry experts are assessing what challenges and opportunities have arisen from the pandemic and what lasting effects they may have on the business of sports.

 Join our experts, Assistant Professor of Sports Marketing Stephanie Tryce, J.D. and Vice President, Compensation Strategy & Insights at Comcast and adjunct professor of esports marketing Jim Multari ‘05 (MBA), and moderator, Megan Kloss ‘19, as they discuss pending or potential changes to the sports industry post-COVID, including changes to the game-day experience, the role of technology, potential shifts in fan demographics and marketing, and the accelerated rise of esports.

 Jim Multari ‘05 (MBA) is Vice President, Compensation Strategy & Insights at Comcast and instructor of the first-ever esports marketing class at Saint Joseph’s University.